nichoth/quiet-library/readme.md

 # quiet library

-Collection of Sass silent classes and mixins --- a library with zero bloat out of the box.
+Collection of Sass silent classes and mixins &mdash; a library with zero bloat out of the box.